The ultimate guide to buying EHS software

 When buying EHS software, planning is key.
-First, assess your current EHS system by answering the questions on the right.
+First, assess your current EHS system by answering the questions below.

 Answering these questions will give you an idea of what to focus on.
 You may find that a specific feature is your number one priority.
 Or maybe you want an all-inclusive software system.
 Either way, defining your needs is a crucial first step in the research process.